abirhasankhan/React-Practice/ReadMe.md

    ```bash
    npm install
    ```
-4. Start the development server:
+4. Start the development server using Vite:
    ```bash
    npm run dev
    ```

 ## Lessons Learned

-- Mastered React's component structure and hooks (`useState`, `useEffect`) for managing state and side effects.
+- Understanding React's component structure and managing state with hooks like `useState`, `useEffect`, `useCallBack` and `useId`.
-- Improved styling workflow with Tailwind CSS, creating clean, responsive UIs without writing custom CSS.
+- Styling efficiently with Tailwind CSS.
-- Leveraged **Vite** for faster builds, hot module replacement, and an optimized development experience.
+- Using **Vite** for faster builds and smoother development experience.
-- Built reusable components to simplify code structure and improve maintainability.
+- Building reusable and maintainable React components.
-- Enhanced interactivity with state-based background color changes in the UI.
+- Implementing state-based background color changes to enhance UI interactivity.
-- Implemented a dynamic password generator that handles form input and user preferences, reinforcing advanced React practices like `useCallback`, `useEffect`, and `useRef`.
+- Creating a dynamic password generator with form input handling and state updates.
+- Learning to build and use **custom hooks** for reusable functionality, like managing state and effects in the currency converter app.